docQodly/docs/docs/studio/model/datastore-classes.md

 :::info

-When you rename a datastore class, Qodly Studio automatically renames the associated [Data Model classes](../../orda/data-model.md).
+When you rename a datastore class, the Studio automatically renames the associated [Data Model classes](../../orda/data-model.md).
 For instance, renaming "Emp" to "Employee" will result in "Emp", "EmpEntity", and "EmpSelection" being renamed to "Employee", "EmployeeEntity", and "EmployeeSelection" respectively.
 Note that the entity selection class can be [renamed separately in the Properties](#selection-name).

 :::